After downloading Hackolade, you need to obtain and validate an activation key before you can use the application.

 Go to the other computer where you want to use Hackolade and validate your license key using the instructions above '2.
 Validate your license key'

 Important note: offline validation will NOT work for subscriptions or perpetual concurrent licenses.
-This section is only for Community, Trial and perpetual workstation licenses.
+This section is only for Community, Trial, and perpetual individual workstation licenses.

-If the application can detect that it cannot reach the Internet, the following dialog is displayed:
+If the application cannot reach the Internet, the following dialog is displayed:

 By clicking on the link or the Send button, you will be directed in your browser to this page (or you should copy the URL so it could be used on a different computer with Internet access), with the fields pre-filled: